keenanwoodall/Deform/README.md

 	}
 }
 ```

-If you want your deformer to be added to the Creator window, add a `[Deformer(...)]` attribute to the class.

 ## Acknowledgments
 * Thanks to [Thomas Ingram](https://twitter.com/vertexxyz) for going the extra-mile to help with editor scripting.
 The amount of knowledge he has of Unity is incredible!